hyundai-robotics/doc-hr-simulation-gz/3-usage/README.md

 ## Next Steps

-After getting comfortable with the basic usage and job configuration, consider exploring our advanced tutorials and example projects to unleash the full potential of HR Simulation GZ.
+After getting comfortable with the basic usage, job configuration, and understanding the system architecture, consider exploring our advanced tutorials and example projects to unleash the full potential of HR Simulation GZ.

 We hope you enjoy using HR Simulation GZ for your robotics projects.
 Happy simulating!